-Since board recruiting criteria are unlikely to change, it is important to maximize the board’s ability to provide adequate financial oversight by giving them the tools they need – and by avoiding the following common financial reporting mistakes made by nonprofit organizations:
+Since board recruiting criteria are unlikely to change, it’s important to help out.
+Give your board the tools they need, and avoid the following common financial reporting mistakes made by nonprofit organizations.

 Ignorance may be bliss in the short term, but rarely in the long run!
-To avoid this mistake, assess the needs of the board before recruiting new members, assess board members’ comfort level surrounding financial information and adjust your approach accordingly.
+To avoid this mistake, assess the needs of the board before recruiting new members.
+You should also assess board members’ comfort level surrounding financial information and adjust your approach accordingly.
 Washington Nonprofits provides a FUN Quick Assessment tool to help assess board skills.

 To add variety to your nonprofit audit results presentation, rotate presenters at both the committee and the board meetings, encourage board members to ask questions, and consider assigning questions to start a dialogue.

 While we are comfortable sifting through massive spreadsheets to spot anomalies, it is important to remember that board members may not have the same gift.
-By limiting the detail that is presented, it is easier for reviewers to focus on the information that is important.
+Giving board members too much information is one of the most common reporting mistakes.
+By limiting details, it is easier for reviewers to focus on the information that is important.
 Keep financial packets simple, avoiding multiple reports and multiple pages, and consider providing different levels of detail for the committee and the board.

 While information overload is a problem, so is providing insufficient information.
-In some cases, key financial statements such as the balance sheet or cash flow projections are omitted or the reports cover only a subset of the organization, making it difficult for board members to see the organization’s full financial picture.
+In some cases, reports omit key financial statements such as the balance sheet or cash flow projections, or the reports cover only a subset of the organization, making it difficult for board members to see the organization’s full financial picture.

 Dashboards can be useful in helping organizations focus on problem areas or strategic initiatives.
-However, they should never be used as a substitute for financial statements, and should be crafted with care.
+However, they should never be a substitute for financial statements.
 If the metrics presented are misleading, irrelevant or insufficient, the board would be better off without a dashboard.

-It is our responsibility to understand how the numbers on the financial statements got there, whether they match the underlying accounting system, and how we manage internal controls to control fraud risk.
-It is also our responsibility to educate the board on these processes so that they are better equipped to ask critical questions about financial data integrity.
+It is our responsibility to understand how the numbers on the financial statements got there.
+Additionally, whether they match the underlying accounting system, and how we manage internal controls to control fraud risk.
+It is also our responsibility to educate the board on these processes.
+This helps them be better equipped to ask critical questions about financial data integrity.